discourse/discourse_docker/README.md

 ### Launcher

 The base directory contains a single bash script which is used to manage containers.
-You can use it to "bootstrap" a new container, ssh in, start, stop and destroy a container.
+You can use it to "bootstrap" a new container, enter, start, stop and destroy a container.

 ```
 Usage: launcher COMMAND CONFIG [--skip-prereqs]